DavidCalebChaparroOrozco/replit100daysofcode/README.md

 *  Day 24 - Roll in the Parameters
    * Underwhelmed by subroutines?
 Let's switch it up and add some parameters.
 *  Day 25 - Send it Back
    * The `return` command will allow you to really start building some epic, automated video games.
+*  Day 26 - The Power of Libraries in Games
+   * You are 1/4th of the way done with 100 Days of Code!
+Well done.
+Learn how to import two libraries: 'os' and 'time', which will be super helpful as you start to build some really cool automation.